-Learn and earn credit at your own pace with unlimited access to this course through December 13, 2021 and continue to access your videos until December 14, 2028.
+Earn credit at your own pace through December 13, 2021 and continue to access your videos until December 14, 2028.
 See below for learning outcomes and a list of modules and individual lectures.

 This course package offers 3 CME following completion of an online test.